alyelaswad/RV32IC-CPU/README.md

 - **ALU (Arithmetic Logic Unit)**: Executes arithmetic and logical operations based on control signals.
 - **Data Memory**: Handles data read/write operations.

-### LED Display Management
-The module controls a 7-segment display to show selected data, with the display updating based on input selection.

-### Clock and Button Handling
-Clock signals for button interactions and display refreshing are managed through dedicated clock dividers and push button detectors.

 ## Coding Structure
 The main logic is organized in always blocks, combinational logic, and instantiations of other modules, including:
 - **N-bit registers** for holding values.
 - **Control units** for generating necessary signals.
-- **ALU and data memory** modules for execution and data handling.
+- **ALU and  Memory** modules for execution and single memory handling.

 ### Example Instantiation
 ```verilog